 Greatland Corporation, one of the country's leading providers of W-2 and 1099 products for businesses, is stressing the importance of understanding the new deadlines and the impact these will have on filers.
 Historically, filers were required to provide W-2 and 1099-MISC forms to recipients by January 31; however, they were not required to submit the forms to the SSA/IRS until February 28 (paper) or March 31 (e-file).

 With three months of work being condensed into 30 days, this change adds an extensive amount of work for filers in January.
-In addition, Forms 1095-B and 1095-C filing deadlines also fall at the end of January for recipient delivery.
 This schedule means businesses will face a huge time crunch when planning for wage, income, and ACA reporting for the 2016 year.

 In the past, some businesses would file W-2 and 1099-MISC recipient copies first and wait to find out if any changes were needed prior to filing to the SSA/IRS, which lessened the risk for possible corrections.
 Due to the earlier deadline in 2017, businesses may need to abandon this strategy and consider filing to recipients and the SSA/IRS concurrently.

 To further complicate January's filing deadlines, the IRS recently eliminated the automatic 30-day extension of time to file W-2 forms.
 Previously, filers could obtain an automatic 30-day extension by submitting Form 8809 to the IRS on or before January 31.
 Filers could also request an additional 30-day extension, pushing their e-file deadline to the end of May.
 These automatic extensions will no longer be available when filing W-2 forms for tax year 2016.